 The ARS Foundation is dedicated to supporting organizations that improve the health of communities our members served and investing in the future of radiology.

-Neiman Health Policy Institute through the American College of Radiology (ACR) Foundation: The ARS Foundation has donated to the Neiman Health Policy Institute since 2015.
-In 2016, we added a Match Challenge that provided the ACR and incredible incentive for radiology practices and organizations across the US to make an investment in the future of radiology.
-Our goal in strongly supporting this institute has been to create a national “think tank” for radiology health policy research.
+Harvey L. Neiman Health Policy Institute through the American College of Radiology (ACR) Foundation: The ARS Foundation has donated to the ACR Foundation to support the Harvey L. Neiman Health Policy Institute since 2015.
+In 2016, we added a Match Challenge that provided the ACR an incredible incentive for radiologists and radiology organizations across the US to make an investment in the future of radiology.
 This program tripled the impact of our gift.
-Equally important, our leadership work on this topic has helped catalyze a shift in the ACR Foundation’s strategic direction toward supporting health policy research.
+One of our physicians, Dr. Andy Moriarity is now serving on the Health Policy Institute Advisory Board.

 Association of University Radiologists (AUR): The ARS Foundation donated to the AUR Research and Education Foundation/RAHSR Imaging Policy Research Grant.
 The purpose of the grant is to promote health services research translationally focused on advancing imaging health policy initiatives.
 We funded an open call for proposals for policy-oriented health services research by the Association for University Radiologists Alliance for Health Services Research.
 The winning research paper was titled, Identifying Drivers of Adoption of Advanced Imaging for Cancer Screening: A Multi-Level, Nationally Representative Analysis.